ExpressionEngine/ExpressionEngine-User-Guide/docs/member/login.md

 Member username.
 This is a **required** field.

-NOTE: Starting with ExpressionEngine 7.4 the users are able to enter their email address into username field to log in.
+NOTE: Starting in ExpressionEngine 7.4 users are able to enter their email address into the username field to log in.

     <label for="username">Username / email</label>
     <input type="text" name="username" value="" maxlength="32" size="25" />